chaithanyaa/terraform-angle/README.md

 or
 http://az-nginx-angle-dockerapp.azurewebsites.net/

+(app is destroyed ,so url will not be accessed to avoid charges on azure )

 Discuss briefly the pros an cons of the chosen solution.
 What benefits does it have?
 What kind of limitations or tradeoffs?

 - The solution can easily spinup the ngnix docker Azure app service with dns mapping achieving easily public internet access.